On the role of water activity on the formation of a protein-rich coffee ring in an evaporating multicomponent drop: Introduction

-More sophisticated models, such as the one developed by \citet{sprittles} to study the so-called surface capture, build upon these principles.
-These hypotheses, reasonable for particle-laden suspensions, are crucial for solving the problem analytically as it enables the decoupling of hydrodynamic and transport equations.
-A recent, very elegant, study by \citet{moore} introduced the effect of particle diffusion to investigate the early stages of the ring formation using asymptotic techniques.
-They found that the width of the ring decreases over time as a result of not imposing a maximum packing fraction of particles.
-This highlights the importance of incorporating a maximum packing fraction in existing models to achieve realistic deposition ring widths.
+More sophisticated models, such as the one developed by \cite{sprittles} to study the so-called surface capture, build upon these principles.
+These hypotheses, reasonable for particle-laden suspensions, are crucial for solving the problem analytically as they enable the decoupling of hydrodynamic and transport equations.
+A recent, very elegant, study by \cite{moore} introduced the effect of particle diffusion to investigate the early stages of the ring formation using asymptotic techniques.
+They solve an advection–diffusion equation for the particle concentration without imposing a maximum particle packing fraction.
+As a consequence, the particle concentration can grow unbounded, which leads to a progressive narrowing of the deposit, with the ring width decreasing in time and collapsing to a single line as $t\to t_{ev}$.
+This behaviour is not consistent with experimental observations, which show a finite ring thickness at all times, including at the drying time.
+For this reason, most models aiming at quantitative comparison with experiments incorporate a maximum particle packing fraction.

 We refer to these models as constant-activity models (CAM).
 Although they align well with experiments on particle-laden droplets—for instance, \citet{coombs2024colloidal} successfully reproduced the measurements of \citet{LiRateDep}—the concept of a particle packing fraction does not naturally extend to complex droplets.
 Moreover, these theories fail to capture several behaviors observed in polymeric or protein solutions.
 For example, studies have shown that in evaporating model respiratory droplets, the width of protein rings formed via the coffee-ring effect depends on relative humidity ($H_r$) \citep{kong2022virus, pan2025mucin}.
 While this dependence may appear intuitive to experimentalists, it contradicts existing reduced models of the coffee-ring effect.
 In Popov’s framework, $H_r$ only enters through the overall evaporation timescale, implying that the final deposition ring width should be independent of $H_r$.